vhive-serverless/invitro/docs/loader.md

 ## Create a cluster

+### vHive cluster

 First, configure `script/setup/setup.cfg`.
-You can specify there which vHive branch to use, loader branch, operation mode (sandbox type), maximum number of pods per node, and the Github token.
+You can specify there which vHive branch to use, loader branch, operation mode (sandbox type), and maximum number of pods per node.
 All these configurations are mandatory.
-We currently support the following modes: containerd (`container`), Firecracker (`firecracker`), and Firecracker with snapshots (`firecracker_snapshots`).
-The token needs `repo` and `admin:public_key` permissions and will be used for adding SSH key to the user's account for purpose of cloning Github private repositories.
-Loader will be cloned on every node specified as argument of the cluster create script.
+We currently support the following modes: containerd (`container`), Firecracker (`firecracker`), and Firecracker with snapshots (`firecracker_snapshots`).Loader will be cloned on every node specified as argument of the cluster create script.
 The same holds for Kubernetes API server certificate.

 * To create a multi-node cluster, specify the node addresses as the arguments and run the following command: